tensorflow/hub/docs/tf1_hub_module.md

 ### Compatibility note

-The hub.Module format is geared towards TensorFlow 1.
+The TF1 Hub format is geared towards TensorFlow 1.
 It is only partially supported by TF Hub in TensorFlow 2.
-Please do consider publishing in the new
-[TF2 SavedModel](tf2_saved_model.md) format instead.
+Please do consider publishing in the new [TF2 SavedModel](tf2_saved_model.md) format instead.

-The hub.Module format is similar to the SavedModel format of TensorFlow 1 on a syntactic level (same file names and protocol messages) but semantically different to allow for module reuse, composition and re-training (e.g., different storage of resource initializers, different tagging conventions for metagraphs).
+The TF1 Hub format is similar to the SavedModel format of TensorFlow 1 on a syntactic level (same file names and protocol messages) but semantically different to allow for module reuse, composition and re-training (e.g., different storage of resource initializers, different tagging conventions for metagraphs).
 The easiest way to tell them apart on disk is the presence or absence of the `tfhub_module.pb` file.

 ### General approach